VISinger2+: End-to-End Singing Voice Synthesis Augmented by Self-Supervised Learning Representation: Introduction

 One of the promising solutions to the data scarcity issue is to utilize unlabeled data.
 Specifically, pre-trained self-supervised learning~(SSL) models have revolutionized the field of audio and speech processing by extracting better representation without explicit labeling~\cite{hubert, yizhi2023mert, baevski2022data2vec, shi2024multiresolution}.
 It has been known that SSL-based methods have their superiority in speech and music understanding tasks~\cite{yang21c_interspeech, mlsuperb, yuan2024marble}.
 While recent studies also reveal that the integration of SSL models has shown promising results in enhancing the quality of generated speech and audio, suggesting their applicability to SVS ~\cite{kakoulidis2024low, fujita2024noise, wang23_ssw, sivaguru23_interspeech, Shah2024, yang2023towards, gong2023zmm}.

-This study introduces an innovative framework, namely VISinger2+, that leverages the strengths of pre-trained SSL models (e.g., HuBERT~\cite{hubert} and MERT~\cite{yizhi2023mert}) to enrich the spectral inputs used in VISinger2~\cite{visinger2}.
+This study introduces a new framework, namely VISinger2+, that leverages the strengths of pre-trained SSL models (e.g., HuBERT~\cite{hubert} and MERT~\cite{yizhi2023mert}) to enrich the spectral inputs used in VISinger2~\cite{visinger2}.
 We conduct comprehensive experiments with our methods in both single-singer and multi-singer scenarios, as well as in different languages, such as Japanese and Mandarin.
 Our findings show that the proposed VISinger2+ can produce better quality singing voices than the baseline VISinger2 in most subjective and objective metrics.
+Our open-source implementation can be found at \footnote{\url{https://espnet.github.io/espnet/recipe/svs1.html\#visinger-2-plus-training}}.